-- Local government is a Maryland city, town, or county government entity. - Group of local governments is more than one city, town or county applying jointly; application requires a resolution from each municipality. - Community development organization (CDO) is a nonprofit organization which operates for the purpose of improving the physical, economic, or social environment of its geographic areas of operation; application requires corporate board resolution, being in good standing and charity certification with the State of Maryland. - Hospital is a group of at least five physicians who are organized as a medical staff for the institution; maintains facilities to provide, under the supervision of the medical staff, diagnostic and treatment services for two or more unrelated individuals; and admits and retains the individuals for overnight care. - Higher Education Institution is any educational institution that provides certifications or degrees beyond 12th grade.
+- Local government is a Maryland city, town, or county government entity. - Group of local governments is more than one city, town or county applying jointly; application requires a resolution from each municipality. - Community development organization (CDO) is a nonprofit organization whose primary function is to engage in capital projects for the purpose of improving the physical, economic, or social environment of its geographic areas of operation; application requires corporate board resolution, being in good standing and charity certification with the State of Maryland. - Hospital is a group of at least five physicians who are organized as a medical staff for the institution; maintains facilities to provide, under the supervision of the medical staff, diagnostic and treatment services for two or more unrelated individuals; and admits and retains the individuals for overnight care. - Higher Education Institution is any educational institution that provides certifications or degrees beyond 12th grade.